 Wedding pros and their couples have found inventive ways to account for inflation.
 Xin Huang, lead designer at Le Petite Privé, has seen couples streamline their guest lists in order to keep the experience at a high level, including live performances and specific design elements.
 She explained that couples are focusing on a more intimate group of guests—then skipping favors, hosting smaller rehearsal dinners, and opting for digital invitations—all to compromise for higher costs.

 Some couples are choosing destination weddings as a way to reduce headcount.
 Florida-based Nicole Brandfon and her fiance, Adam Alonso, told CNBC in May that they are spending “a fraction of the cost” to say “I do” in Cartagena, Colombia instead of Miami.
-Though airfare prices have increased 34 percent from the summer of 2019, international destination weddings can still come in less expensive than certain U.S. destinations, said photographer Clane Gessel.
+NerdWallet reports that even though airfare prices have increased 34 percent from the summer of 2019, international destination weddings can still come in less expensive than certain U.S. destinations, said photographer Clane Gessel.

 “Even if couples have unlimited money, they're more careful about who they select to come,” Gessel says.
 “Some of them even gave their parents a set number of guests they could invite.”